Pylons/pyramid/docs/glossary.rst

      :term:`context` of a :term:`view`.
 If :mod:`url dispatch` is
-     used, a single :term:`context` is generated for each request and is used as the context of a view: this object is also technically a "model" in :mod:`repoze.bfg` terms, although this terminology can be a bit confusing: see :ref:`model_traversal_confusion`.
+     used, a single :term:`context` is generated for each request and is used as the context of a view: this object is also technically a "model" in :mod:`pyramid` terms, although this terminology can be a bit confusing: see :ref:`model_traversal_confusion`.

    traversal
      The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
-The :mod:`repoze.bfg` :term:`router` performs traversal of model objects when a :term:`root factory` is specified.
+The :mod:`pyramid` :term:`router` performs traversal of model objects when a :term:`root factory` is specified.
 See the
      :ref:`traversal_chapter` chapter for more information.
 Traversal